willyongaks/social-media/README.old.md

 A registered user may view a list of Posts * DONE
 A registered user may view a list of Profiles * DONE
 A registered user may view a single Post by id
-A registered user may view a single Profile by name
-A registered user may create a Post * DONE
+A registered user may view a single Profile by name * DONE A registered user may create a Post * DONE
 A registered user may update a Post they own
 A registered user may delete a Post they own